 An opportunity during the month of August:

 Sharpening Your Ax, a Workshop for Biblical Teachers ~ Our most effective biblical teachers have taught us that we need to constantly be honing our skills—seeking excellence.
 Whether you are an “old-timer” or a “rookie” or a “hope-to-be-one-day,” take time to “sharpen the ax” at this Wednesday evening workshop during the month of August.
-The prerequisite is to read the book, Saving Eutychus; RSVP (mary@delightinGod.org or rockin@delightinGod.org) for the workshop by July 12 and get the book at half price.
+The prerequisite is to read the book, Saving Eutychus; RSVP (mary@delightinGod.org or rockin@delightinGod.org) for the workshop and get the book at half price.
 This class is led by Pastors Jimmy Jackson and Rocky Hails.

 Adult Bible Fellowship (ABF)